syncfusion-content/maui-docs/MAUI/Cartesian-Charts/migration.md

 **Axis**

 * DateTime category axis support.
-* Align the axis labels and tick inside the series clip rect.
 * Range style customization.
 * Event or method to notify the axis label click.
-* Axis label wrapping support.
 * Support for axis draw labels as multiple lines using /n.
 * Support setting the maximum labels count for the chart axis.